srestcom/npmjs/README.md

 ## Publishing NPM Packages on GitHub
  This guide documents the steps to publish an NPM package on GitHub, including creating tokens, updating package.json, and resolving issues like GitHub Push Protection.
+Protytpe trial, not used, this is for training purpose only.

 ## Steps to Publish on GitHub Packages